bayinfosys/bayinfosys.github.io/07-design-patterns/index.md

 Machine learning isn't just about choosing the right model -- it's about applying the right design pattern to a problem.
 Design patterns originated in architecture: bridges, towers, doorways are all patterns; how they look in practice is a matter of the particular.

-Let's break down key ML design patterns with a focus on applications to marketing, where ML can help optimize audience engagement, improve revenue generation, and gain customer insights.
+Let's break down key ML design patterns with a focus on applications to marketing, where ML can help optimise audience engagement, improve revenue generation, and gain customer insights.
 Once we understand the goal, applying the right ML design pattern will reduce the challenge from difficult to forecast R&D to predictable engineering.

 ## What Are ML Design Patterns?